 Wood Countertops Are Nature's (Almost) Original

-The very first surfaces used by man for food preparation and serving were made of stone, but as humans migrated to walled domiciles and the kitchen replaced the fire pit as the hub of the family's universe, wood replaced stone as the natural choice for table and counter tops.
-While it's not as durable as stone, wood is certainly more practical, considering its weight, cutability and natural beauty.
+The very first surfaces used by man for food preparation and meal serving were made of stone, but as humans migrated to walled domiciles and the kitchen replaced the fire pit as the hub of the family's universe, wood countertops supplanted stone surfaces.
+While they’re not as durable as stone, wood countertops are certainly more practical, considering their durability, cutability, affordability and natural beauty.

 Boos Wood Counter and Island Tops Come in Maple, Walnut, Cherry and Red Oak

-Maple is the most popular species of wood countertop, followed by walnut, cherry and oak.
-Among these species, maple is the most affordable, due to its abundance, but its appearance is what wins over fans.
-Northern Hard Rock Maple features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
-If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak might be the way to go.
+Maple is the most popular species of wood countertop, followed by walnut, cherry and oak, respectively.
+Among these species, maple butcher block countertops are the most affordable, due to maple’s relative abundance and aesthetics.
+Northern Hard Rock Maple butcher block features neutral colors that range from light to a moderate brown, making it suitable for almost any kitchen decor.
+If you're seeking a slightly darker shade of brown with a hint of red, then Appalachian Red Oak butcher block might be the way to go.
 Darker still is rich American Walnut.
-Or if you'd prefer a reddish hue, consider Amercian Cherry wood for rich-looking kitchen counters that will truly make a statement.
+Or if you'd prefer a reddish hue, consider American Cherry wood for a rich-looking butcher block countertop that will truly make a statement.

 Boos' Standard-Size Wooden Counters are Butcher-Block Style

 Finally, there's end grain butcher block - the most expensive style.
 In end-grain counters, very short rails standing on their ends are bonded together, side by side.
 This delivers a checkerboard-like appearance that can be mesmerizing.
 Plus, end-grain wood countertops can better absorb sharp knife blades.
 Boos makes a vast number of standard-size wood tops so you're likely to find one that fits your job.
 If not, you can order custom-size wooden counters from John Boos.

-Butcher Block Co.
-Counter Tops Are Made to Order.
-They Come in 15 Different Species of Wood.
+Butcher Block Co.-Brand Counter and Island Tops Come in 15 Different Species of Wood.